nemozny/lineageos-galaxy-watch/README.md

 If you attempt to install the Galaxy Wear app from the App Store, it will likely exit due to LineageOS detection.
 This OS check appears to be more lenient on non-Samsung phones.
 The goal is to install a Magisk module to pass this OS check.

+Github repo [lineageos-galaxy-watch](https://github.com/nemozny/lineageos-galaxy-watch) for any issues or comments.

 &nbsp;

 ## Prerequisites